How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Discussion

 Our findings reveal that efficiency-driven behavior does more than truncate engagement.
 It fundamentally restructures how students relate to texts.
 Two prompt patterns illustrate this shift.
 First, students frequently used \textit{locating prompts} (\texttt{LOC}), asking questions like ``Does the article mention X?'' or ``Does the author discuss Y?'' without having read the text themselves.
 Second, students asked \textit{vocabulary prompts} (\texttt{VOCAB}) about unfamiliar terms that appeared in AI-generated summaries, not in the original text.
 In both cases, students were processing AI's output as if it, and not the assigned reading, was the primary source to examine.
 The text becomes a background resource consulted selectively, if at all, while AI output serves as the foreground object of comprehension.

 This shift carries epistemic risks.
 By using locating prompts to probe whether the text addresses their pre-existing interests, students create a self-reinforcing filter.
 They see only what they already thought to ask about, missing the serendipitous discovery of new ideas that occurs in linear reading.
 A student asking ``\textit{Does this article discuss ethical implications?}'' will learn whether ethical implications are mentioned but will not encounter the unexpected methodological insight or historical context that might have reshaped their thinking.
 The reading experience becomes confirmatory rather than exploratory.

-The result is what we term an \textit{illusion of coverage}: students may feel they have read the paper when they have only read their own query-filtered version of it.
-This concern is compounded by the low rate of metacognitive prompts we observed (8.5\%).
-Without actively monitoring their understanding or evaluating what they might have missed, students lack the self-regulatory capacity to recognize the gaps in their AI-mediated comprehension.
-They know what AI told them, but they do not know what AI did not tell them.
+This filtering raises a deeper concern: students may not recognize how much they have missed.
+Students may feel they have read the paper when they have only read their own query-filtered version of it.
+Worse, this filtered version can compound their confidence, so that what they believe they have learned outruns what they have actually absorbed.
+The learning sciences term this an \textit{illusion of competence}, in which learners overestimate how well they understand material~\cite{bjork1999f}.
+A common source of this illusion is \textit{processing fluency}, the subjective ease or familiarity a learner feels when working with material.
+When information is easy to process, as with an AI-generated summary, learners may tend to treat that ease as a sign of genuine understanding, even when it is not.
+Prior work shows that learners inflate judgments of their own learning when an answer is visible during study but absent at test~\cite{koriat2005illusions}, and that the fluency of rereading highlighted text can potentially lead learners to mistake that familiarity for learning~\cite{yue2015highlighting}.

+AI-supported reading introduces a new source of the illusion.
+Our findings point to an antecedent that we describe as an \textit{illusion of coverage}.
+The illusion of competence concerns the self (how well I understand the material), whereas the illusion of coverage concerns the source (belief that the AI's summary represents the reading completely).
+Students could overestimate how much of the reading the AI's account captured, and three prompt patterns signal why.
+Students used locating prompts (\texttt{LOC}) to check whether a text addressed their existing interests, asked vocabulary questions (\texttt{VOCAB}) about terms drawn from the AI's summary rather than the original, and rarely monitored their own understanding (metacognitive prompts, \texttt{EVAL} and \texttt{MON}, were only 8.5\% of the total).

+Together, these behaviors let students treat the AI's output as a proxy for the reading, so that what the summary omitted went unnoticed.
+In this way, an illusion of coverage feeds an illusion of competence.
+This is the cognitive cost of reading \textit{through} AI rather than \textit{with} it: students optimize for targeted retrieval from the AI's account at the expense of the open-ended exploration of the source that characterizes deep reading.